• 2255N 1700W

 Who gets them?

 • Although most patients have a normal lipid level, more than 30% do show an lipid abnormality.
-Serum cholesterol might possibly b elevated.
+Serum cholesterol may possibly b elevated.

 • Xanthelasmas usually occ